-The CCS Honor Roll recognizes students in grades 3-12 that have achieved a 3.5 GPA with no
+The CCS Honor Roll recognizes students in grades 3-12 that have achieved a 3.5 GPA with no C's or 2.0's each quarter.

 518.8 ACADEMIC PROBATION

 School policy requires any student with a G.P.A. of below 2.0 or a zero on any report card be placed on academic probation.
 This probation is reviewed every two weeks, and students who fail to make progress or exhibit sufficient effort are subject to suspension or eventual expulsion from the school.
 Teachers and the Administration will make every effort to assist these students to succeed.